Data Workflow Using R: Sogang University Workshop, 2023 Fall

 Now that you’ve braced yourself,

 - Google the error message.
 90%+ of the time, the question has already been asked on Stack Overflow.
-Save yourself some tokens if you’re reliant on LLMs.

-- Modern IDEs now have AI assistants built in: GitHub Copilot integrates with RStudio and VSCode, for example.
+- Ask an AI assistant such as Claude or ChatGPT.
+Give it the code and the message; most handle R quite well.
+Modern IDEs now have AI assistants built in: GitHub Copilot integrates with RStudio and VSCode, for example.

 III.
 Advanced Steps